-Students will study the full range of modalities of which Chinese medicine provide understanding of the theoretical aspects specific to acupuncture and Chinese herbal medicine/ dispensing, including compliance with herbal restrictions under the SUSMP and CITES, as well as practical training in the safe application of these therapeutic methods.
+Students will study the full range of modalities of medicine which Chinese provide an understanding of the theoretical aspects specific to acupuncture and Chinese herbal medicine/ dispensing, including compliance with herbal restrictions under the SUSMP and CITES, as well as practical training in the safe application of these therapeutic methods.
 Students will study classical Chinese medicine literature to provide an understanding and appreciation of the sources of many of the concepts and therapeutic approaches used in contemporary Chinese medicine.

-♦ CLINICAL STUDIES
+CLINICAL STUDIES